Welcome

 Exhibitions at IADC events will be limited to showcasing products and services that advance technology, competency or HSE.
 Exhibitions centered on recruitment or employment should not take space at IADC events.
 IADC Exhibitions will solely be visited by conference attendees.
 Non-conference attendees are not allowed to enter the exhibition area.

-Please note that IADC Membership is required for booking an exhibition space at this event.
+Please note that IADC Global Membership is required for booking an exhibition space at an IADC event (Chapter membership not eligible for exhibtion).

 For more information please contact us at europe@iadc.org or phone: +31.24.675.2252.